Don’t Choose the Most Common Winning Lottery Numbers

 How to Generate the Best Lotto Numbers

-Some say that they might also use cold numbers since cold numbers will eventually catch up soon after many draws.
+Some say they might also use cold numbers since they will catch up soon after many draws.
 Right?

 Wrong.